jbochanski/newpage/content/authors/admin/_index.md

 ## About Me

-I am an Associate Professor of Computer Science & Physics in Rider University‘s Department of Computer Science & Physics.
+I am an Associate Professor of Computer Science & Physics in [Rider University‘s](https://www.rider.edu) [Department of Computer Science & Physics](https://www.rider.edu/academics/colleges-schools/college-arts-sciences/science-technology-math/undergraduate/computer-science).

-I specialize in using large surveys, like SDSS, Gaia, and WISE to study the formation and evolution of the Galaxy.
-I'm excited about the future of surveys with WFIRST and the Vera Rubin Observatory.
+I specialize in using large surveys, like [SDSS](https://www.sdss.org/), [Gaia](https://www.esa.int/Science_Exploration/Space_Science/Gaia), and WISE to study the formation and evolution of the Galaxy.
+I'm excited about the future of surveys with WFIRST and the [Vera Rubin Observatory](https://rubinobservatory.org/).
+I am supported by the LSST Discovery Alliance in cooperation with [Princeton University's](https://www.princeton.edu)  [Department of Astrophysical Sciences](https://web.astro.princeton.edu/).

 Primarily I use cool, red stars to study two regimes in the Milky Way.
 When measuring Galactic structure near the Sun, I use cool, red dwarfs, the most common type of star.
 To study the distant Milky Way halo, I use the much more rare, but much brighter, red giants.
-Please see [ADS for all of my published work]{https://ui.adsabs.harvard.edu/search/fq=%7B!type%3Daqp%20v%3D%24fq_database%7D&fq_database=(database%3Aastronomy%20OR%20database%3Aphysics)&p_=0&q=%20author%3A%22Bochanski%22&sort=date%20desc%2C%20bibcode%20desc}.
+Please see [ADS for all of my published work](https://ui.adsabs.harvard.edu/search/fq=%7B!type%3Daqp%20v%3D%24fq_database%7D&fq_database=(database%3Aastronomy%20OR%20database%3Aphysics)&p_=0&q=%20author%3A%22Bochanski%22&sort=date%20desc%2C%20bibcode%20desc).